 While you can't blame Joe for not knowing any better, those smart dreamers are merely holding the progress back.
 The metaphor of "turning the alarm off" pretty much describes what they do when their comfortable dream is threatened.

-It would be one thing to defend their positions in a fair discussion with out-of-box thinkers; but it turns out to be an entirely other thing as they flex their muscle of legal influence and suppress their activity and any further research.
+It would be one thing to defend their positions in a fair discussion with out of box thinkers, but what they do is flex their muscle of legal influence to suppress their activity and any further research.

-For example, in more than one instance I have heard about someone coming up with a highly promising cure for cancer or another deadly disease, and then his lab was stormed by officials, all papers confiscated, and the person being prosecuted.
+For example, in more than one instance I heard about someone coming up with a highly promising cure for cancer, or other deadly disease, and their lab was stormed by armed health authorities, all papers being confiscated, and the person prosecuted.

-Books and books have been written about man's nature, and to me so many resemble those guides for interpreting dreams, not about a wakeful reality.
-There is nothing we could possibly learn from our "childhood traumas" or any other aspects of our slavery to exaggerated emotionalism, or from anything else for that matter that is not including the leading role of our wakeful consciousness.
+Books and books have been written about human nature, and to me so many resemble those guides for interpreting dreams, not about a wakeful reality.
+Like, there is nothing that we could possibly learn from our childhood traumas, or from any other aspect of our slavery to exaggerated emotionalism, or from anything else that is not including the leading role of our wakeful consciousness.

 So, what Is It to Be Awakened?